Type for the people, by the people!

 These are a few of the many websites that offer free fonts for download.
 Some have a helpful social component, like FontSquirrel’s HOT list, that allows you to see what the world is downloading and what is most popular.

-Be careful, most websites offer free fonts that are only licensed for personal or at-home use.
+Be careful: most websites offer free fonts that are licensed only for personal or at-home use.
 Think family websites, that annual Christmas card dad likes to design, a Fido’s missing poster, or a garage sale sign.
-Font Squirrel claims that all their fonts are free to use for commercial and personal use.
+Font Squirrel claims that all its fonts are free for commercial and personal use.
 I read the Read-Me files included with most fonts just to be sure.

 Headline vs. Book Fonts (Website Fonts)